gesslar/toolkit/README.md

-# Gesslar's Toolkit of Amazing ✌🏻
+# Toolkit

-This package is intended to be a collection of useful utilities for any project's consumption.
-Not the kind that gives you bleeding, hacking coughs, but the kind that gives "yumyum."

-There are file and directory abstractions, uhmm, there's also some terminal things and validity checkers, lots of data functions.
+A collection of utilities for Node.js and browser environments, including file and directory abstractions, terminal utilities, validation helpers, and data manipulation functions.

 ## Included Classes